ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 | `AgChart.update()` should be called for changes to be applied.
 |
 | [[note]]
-| | NOTE: We expect the options supplied to `AgChart.update()` to be the full configuration to update
+| | NOTE: We expect the options supplied to `AgChart.update()` to be the full configuration state to update
 | | to, not a partial configuration.
 Use `AgChart.updateDelta()` to apply partial updates.

 [[only-frameworks]]